The short answer

 Deep implementation

 Longer blocks with reload cost favor one coherent surface: timer boundary, steady instrumental audio, and a log that proves the block happened.
-That is the Nedio-shaped row.
+That is the NEDIO-shaped row.

 Debugging